ekhadley/lrm/README.md

 - current best hparams: linear probe, 24.resid_pre, lr=1e-4, bs=8, seq_pos=-1, wd=1e-4
     - I trained a nonlinear probe, it was not better than the probe and a bit slower so yeah.
 Sticking with linear.

-- alternatively, we could probe a binary classifier on the activations of both the pre-rl and post-rl model on the same sequence, and make it try to guess which model's activation's its currently reading.
+- alternatively, we could train a probe on completions from the pre and post postraining model and have it calssify which model it thinks the completion came from.
     - `what would this tell us?`
+    - a probe trained on the ground truth completion ratings tells us if the model contains enough info to estimate the things the rater cares about
+        - this is potentially different from what the model *learns* to care about.
     - dpo is directly training, given winner/loser completion pairs, to maximize the difference between the model's likelihood to produce the losing completion and its likelihood to produce the winning one.

 - agenda: